LSU’s Offensive Line Claims Joe Moore Award for Top Unit

-BATON ROUGE – LSU’s offensive line, anchored by junior Lloyd Cushenberry and senior Damien Lewis and coached by James Cregg, has been named the winner of the 2019 Joe Moore Award as the most outstanding offensive line unit in college football, the organization announced on Thursday.
+BATON ROUGE, La.
+(WVLA) – (12/19/19) LSU’s offensive line, anchored by junior Lloyd Cushenberry and senior Damien Lewis and coached by James Cregg, has been named the winner of the 2019 Joe Moore Award as the most outstanding offensive line unit in college football, the organization announced on Thursday.

 Aaron Taylor, co-founder of the award and CBS Sports analyst, along with SEC Network analyst Cole Cubelic presented the trophy to the Tigers following practice on Thursday morning.